-I assume that the grammatical moods of natural language have influenced our conceptualization of programming languges.
-Obvious examples are the imperative mood, which goes with imperative, statement-driven programming; the conditional and subjunctive moods, which go with condtional statements and clauses; and the indicative mood, which goes with declarations, be they data, constraints, relationships, or whatever.
+I assume that our conceptualization of programming languages has been influenced by the grammatical moods of natural language.
+The imperative mood: imperative, statement-driven programming; the conditional and subjunctive moods: condtional statements and clauses; the indicative mood: declarations—be they data, constraints, relationships, or whatever.

 Most programmers have more experience with programming constructs than with grammatical moods.
 But if such moods influence our idea of programming, maybe they can be a research vehicle in programming language design.

 There are two main programming paradigms, which are duals: the imperative and the declarative.
 Why only these two, if there are so many different grammatical moods?
 Might it be that, as duals, they are simply two fundamental, semantically equivalent ways of expressing any computation?

 If it were true, it’s unclear that it would be relevant.
 Natural languages are for communication among human beings, and computer languages are for computers.
 At least, let us see what this idea does.
 Computers are tools; we build them to use them.
 But human beings, while they can be treated as tools, can also be treated as enemies, companions, authorities, collaborators, competitors, clients, and so on.
 Construing all of these different kinds of relationships as that between tool and tool-user doesn’t fit our experience.

 Computers are always being commanded how to act, or dually, informed of what actions are being asked of them.
 The difference is small, a matter of emphasis.
 At bottom, we conceptualize the computer as a subordinate.
 What we want from computers are results.
 That’s why computers exist.